ambrinherz/pycheat/README.md

 #### Installation:

-Add pycheat to a folder in your PATH.
+Add pycheat to a directory in your PATH.
 Example: /usr/local/bin